 The majority of the south border of Flower Mound runs along the shore of Grapevine Lake, which provides the perfect location for outdoor activities such as camping, swimming, and sailing.
 The city also has multiple trails, including bike trails, hiking trails, and equestrian trails located within the city limits.

 At LEAP Property Management we understand the difficulties faced by landlords in Flower Mound, TX.
 That is why we provide a full range of services designed to take the burden of property management off of the landlord.
 These services include tenant placement, 24-hour maintenance, rental agreement enforcement, property inspections, and more.

-Flower Mound, TX, which was recently named one of the best suburbs in Texas by D Magazine, is an incorporated town that falls in both Denton and Tarrant counties.
+Flower Mound, TX, which was recently named Most Livable Small City in the U.S. by D Magazine, is an incorporated town that falls in both Denton and Tarrant counties.
 It is in the midst of major economic growth, claiming the #2 spot on Time Money’s “Best Place to Find a New Job” list in 2014.
 It is a desirable destination for professionals and a prime market for real estate investors considering property management.

 Flower Mound is situated next to Grapevine Lake, an 8,000-acre lake in the DFW area, and a popular destination for outdoor activities.
 It is located just four miles from Dallas Fort Worth airport.

 Flower Mound was founded in the 1840s, when local Presbyterians established a camp in the area.
 The population began to grow outside of the religious camps in the 1850s, though the area drew very few residents for decades.
 Notable happenings during the early days include the establishment of the Flower Mound Presbyterian Church in 1854.